2 August 2002

 A House committee that discovered a well-known resort on Koh Chang was encroaching on the sea was asked to drop its study of possible land and sea encroachment on the island by the deputy secretary-general to the prime minister, a member of parliament said yesterday.

 The House committee on the environment and natural resources received a letter from Lt-General Preecha Wannarat, deputy secretary-general to the prime minister, asking it to drop its study, MP Boonsong Kaiket said.
-The committee recently found that the Aiyapuri Resort Hotel encroached on the sea, as its breakwater extends 20 metres out from the shoreline, he said.
+The committee recently found that the Aiyapuri Resort Hotel, Klong Son encroached on the sea, as its breakwater extends 20 metres out from the shoreline, he said.

 Prime Minister Thaksin Shinawatra and government ministers stayed at the resort hotel during a mobile Cabinet meeting in June.